The Mont Blanc neutrinos from SN 1987A: Could they have been monochromatic (8 MeV) tachyons with $m^2=-0.38$ keV$^2$?: Appendix

 \subsubsection{Doubling of the trigger rate during the $^8B$ run}

 It was found that when the change in triggering criterion was made about halfway though the data-taking period for the $^8B$ search the trigger rate doubled from 0.6 to 1.2 Hz.
 If this doubled rate applied to half the data-taking period, it implies a background that is about $33\%$ lower for the SN data than the $^8B$ data.
-In fact, based on the analysis in the previous section, the combination of reductions of $26\%$ in height and $10\%$ in width suggest a SN background rate that should be $33\%$ lower, which is in excellent agreement.
+In fact, based on the analysis in the previous section, the combination of reductions of $26\%$ in height and $10\%$ in width suggest a SN background rate that should be $33\%$ lower, which is in excellent agreement with the observed change in the count rate.
+Thus, the average background count rate is unaffected after adjusting for the changed triggering criteria.